 Any Princeton student is welcome to participate in BASICS at no cost.
 Some students are referred to BASICS by someone concerned about their alcohol and/or cannabis use.

 The aim of BASICS is to reduce the harmful problems associated with alcohol and/or cannabis misuse.
 Some topics covered in BASICS sessions include:

 - Social norms and patterns

-You may be referred to BASICS by someone concerned about your drinking or you can choose to participate any time you wish to explore how alcohol fits into your life.
+You may be referred to BASICS by someone concerned about your drinking or cannabis use or you can choose to participate any time you wish to explore how alcohol and/or cannabis fit into your life.